kazuto-nishimori/Open-Source-GIS/lab7/index.md

 ## Exporting the Layers to Leaflet <a name="exp"></a>

 To export the layers, you must first install a plugin called QGIS2WEB.
 It is found with a quick search under `Plugins` -> `Manage and Install Plugins`.
 The new plugin is found under `Web` -> `QGIS2WEB` -> `Create Web Map`.
-This plugin automates the conversion of layers to JSON format and creates an html file.
+This plugin automates the conversion of layers to JSON format and creates a html file.

 Make sure to click on only the layers you need.
-For each layer, checking the `visible` box sets that layer to be visible upon opening.
-The `popup` box can be toggled to choose whether the users can see the values by hovering over the feature.
+For each layer, checking the `visible` box sets that layer to be visible upon opening the map.
+The `popup` box can be checked to allow users to see the values by hovering over the feature.

 IMAGE HERE